nnhs-se-projects/graduation-ticketing/README.md

 OVERVIEW: The Graduation Ticketing App is an application to be used for Naperville North's Graduation Ceremony.
 However, this project is only used under special circumstances such as rain, storms, or any circumstances which prevent Naperville North from hosting an outdoor graduation.
 Since an outdoor graduation will not have a limit on the number of guests a student can bring (i.e. there are no "tickets" for each student), the Graduation Ticketing App is rendered useless.
 However, if the Graduation Ceremony is deemed unfit to be hosted outside, the Graduation Ticketing App will be used because limited seatings means there are limits on the number of guests each student can bring.

 Prior to the Graduation Ceremony date, students will receive access codes (two per student unless otherwise specified) to distribute to the guests they are bringing in.
 Each "outside" guest must input their access codes into the website https://gradticketdev.nnhsse.org to receive their ticket information which will contain the associated student's name and id number.
 Additionally, they will receive their barcode upon entering the access code.
 These barcodes are one-time usage.
 Once the barcodes are scanned at the ceremony, the administrator will see whether it is a valid or invalid scan.

-Furthermore, the scanner should receive the name of the student and the time that the barcode was scanned.
-The administrator's screen will also feature an "override" button at the top-right corner.
-This button is to be used so that the invalid ticket can be "overridden" and turned into a valid ticket to grant entry to the guest.
+The person scanning the tickets will have more options.
+If the ticket is invalid, they can choose to override it and make it valid.
+They will also have access to a log of all tickets, valid and invalid, and all invalid tickets will include the time last scanned.
+This lets the scanner quickly resolve issues with parents when an error occurs.

+The admin user will have access to the entire site.
+They will be able to import a spreadsheet of names to update the database prior to graduation day, and they can also download the list of names as a spreadsheet.
+In case a mistake is made when importing, there will be an option to revert the last import.
+For testing purposes, inside the help page are two "dummy" tickets which don't belong to a student.

+Anyone can access the help page, which should have most of the information in this document.

 ## Project Architecture